Home » Soup » Easy Avocado Cream Soup

 • Blend the ingredients in batches if your blender or food processor is small to avoid spills.

-• Press plastic wrap directly onto the surface of the soup before refrigerating to help prevent browning.
+• Before storing leftovers, press plastic wrap directly onto the surface of the soup before refrigerating to help prevent browning.

 Serving Suggestions